remora-3d-graphics/geant4-remora/README.md

 - [ ] The shapes are missing one connecting line each

 # Stepping action branch:
-1. Make a remoraSteppingAction
+- [x] 1.
+Make a remoraSteppingAction
-2. In the server have a `buildingTraj` map and a `builtTraj` queue
+- [ ] 2.
+In the server have a `buildingTraj` map and a `builtTraj` queue
-3. In the steppingAction, add new points to the buildingTraj map.
+- [ ] 3.
+In the steppingAction, add new points to the buildingTraj map.
-4. In steppingAction, if that step point was the last point, aka the track status is killed, move that from the map to the queue.
+- [ ] 4.
+In steppingAction, if that step point was the last point, aka the track status is killed, move that from the map to the queue.
-5. In steppingAction, if the queue is full then stop and wait to not store so much data
+- [ ] 5.
+In steppingAction, if the queue is full then stop and wait to not store so much data
-6. have a thread take care of turning those points into json and sending them over.
+- [ ] 6. have a thread take care of turning those points into json and sending them over.

 ## BuildingTraj datastructure (G4VTrajectory?)
 - Datastructure that is a map of trajectory objects.